couchbaselabs/tuqtng/docs/impl.md

 ## Core

-There are a few external dependencies and data strucures used throughout the codebase.
+There are a few external dependencies and data structures used throughout the codebase.

 ### Logging